Share This Article

 Time-and-Materials (or Cost-Plus)

 The most common pricing model is the time and materials.
-A time-and-materials agreement allows a contractor to give the customer an estimate of the total cost based on the materials used and a set hourly labor rate.
+A time-and-materials agreement allows a contractor to give the customer an estimate of the total cost based on a set hourly labor rate.
 Customers may be concerned that the estimated price is just an estimate.
 If construction delays or snags occur, the estimated cost could change.

 General Contractor Role and Responsibilities